evlar/sniper/README.md

 2. **Main Menu Options**:
    - Registration Sniper: Manage registration processes based on current fee thresholds.
-   - Auto Miner Launcher (Local): Start miners automatically for registered hotkeys on the local machine.
+   - Auto Miner Launcher (Local): Start miners automatically for registered hotkeys on the local machine, including environment variable configuration.
-   - Auto Miner Launcher (Remote): Launch miner processes on remote machines for registered hotkeys.
+   - Auto Miner Launcher (Remote): Launch miner processes on remote machines for registered hotkeys, with environment variable support.
-   - Save PM2 Command Templates: Configure PM2 command templates for different subnets.
+   - Save PM2 Command Templates: Configure PM2 command templates for different subnets, including API keys and other environment variables.

 ## Remote Miner Launcher

 The remote miner launcher feature extends the auto miner launcher functionality by enabling the starting of miner processes on remote servers.
-This is useful when managing a fleet of miners distributed across different machines.
+This includes the ability to configure and pass environment variables required by the miner.

 To use this feature:

 - Configure SSH details for the remote servers in `data/ssh_details.json`.
-- Use the main menu to launch miners remotely, specifying the desired subtensor endpoint.
+- Use the main menu to launch miners remotely, specifying the desired subtensor endpoint and environment variables.
-- The system will handle the process of connecting to the remote server, validating the registration status of hotkeys, and initiating the miner processes.
+- The system will handle the process of connecting to the remote server, validating the registration status of hotkeys, and initiating the miner processes with the necessary environment variables.

 ## Hotkey Naming Structure